reemhosny/guestBookApi/Readme.md

 # Guest Book Application

-Build a Restful CRUD API for a simple Note-Taking application using Node.js, Express and MongoDB.
+Build a Restful CRUD API and authentication for a simple guest book application using Node.js, Express and MongoDB.

 ## Steps to Setup